recurser/clutch/README.markdown

   * The socket extension for PHP
   * Transmission Daemon (there are various packages floating around for different linux distributions, or alternatively you can build it yourself)
 * Download the [Clutch Web UI](http://clutchbt.com/Files/Clutch-0.4.tar.gz) bundle, unpack it and put it somewhere inside your web server's document root (for example in */var/www/clutch* for a typical Ubuntu installation).
-* Edit the *remote/data/socket.txt* file in your WebUI folder, making sure it points to the location of your transmission-daemon socket file (this can vary depending on your linux distribution and the package you installed - for ubuntu the default location is */home/[your user name]/.transmission/daemon/socket*).
+* Edit the *remote/data/socket.txt* file in your WebUI folder, making sure it points to the location of your transmission-daemon socket file (this can vary depending on your linux distribution and the package you installed - for ubuntu the default location is */home/your-user-name/.transmission/daemon/socket*).
 * Make sure the socket file is readable and writable by the web server (_chmod -R 777 ~/.transmission/daemon/socket_ for Ubuntu - the location may vary with other distributions).
 * Make sure the *remote/data/* folder and it's contents are readable and writable by the web server (*chmod -R 777 /var/www/clutch/remote/data*).
 Your preferences will be stored here.
 * Make sure the folder you intend to download to is readable and writable by the web server (*chmod -R 777 path/to/your/download/folder/*).